 Customer closeness – In the context of leadership I define this as deep understanding of the context in which we operate; it involves an anticipation (not prediction) of where the system moves next; it involves close observation, and attention to feedback and weak signals from as many sources as possible.
 This relates to the complexity principle of interconnectedness.

-Empathy – The empathic leader listens more than s/he talks; it is about observing and, paying attention not only to what is being said but also what is not being said; it is about putting the ego to one side and focusing on what is best from a bigger picture perspective, rather than what is best for me.
+Empathy – The empathic leader listens more than they talk; it is about observing and, paying attention not only to what is being said but also what is not being said; it is about putting the ego to one side and focusing on what is best from a bigger picture perspective, rather than what is best for me.
 This relates to the complexity principles of interdependence.

 Prototyping – In the leadership context I translate this into making things visible as much and as soon as possible, and into a mindset that does not look for the one right answer but allows the identification and exploration of different alternatives.
 It relates to the complexity principle of time-specificity.